Rytisgit/Hashing/README.md

 ## Implementation

-The string is read in and converted to ASCII number codes, with non-ASCII chwracters igonred.
+The string is read in and converted to ASCII number codes, with non-ASCII characters ignored.

 A number is raised to the power of 1/619.